- Pollstar magazine's Best Major Outdoor Venue

 The Bowl is located at 2301 North Highland Avenue, just off the Hollywood Freeway.
-(Area Map)

 Ticket prices start as low as $1 on many nights for bench seats in the back and rise to upwards of $100 for box seats at the front of the house.

-- Senior rush tickets at $10 (with photo ID) may be available on the day of a performance for some Tuesday/Thursday concerts.
+- $10 Senior Rush Tickets (with photo ID): available on the day of select Tuesday/Thursday concerts.
 Call 323.850.2000 for availability.

 Tuesdays and Thursdays are a great way to get acquainted with the joys of the Hollywood Bowl; good seats are usually available and it's easier to park than on the weekends.

-On some mornings, rehearsals at the Bowl are open to the public.
+Some morning rehearsals at the Bowl are open to the public.
 Call 323.850.2000 for the latest information.

 Audience Services representatives are available to assist with all your Bowl-related questions, seven days a week, 10am to 6pm, at 323.850.2000.